About

 Research interests

-- Support provision for disabled people including models of direct payments and personal budgets, peer-support and residential care.
+- Geographies of social care and support for disabled people including personalisation, peer-support and residential care.

 - Relational geographies of the voluntary sector particularly within the social care landscape

-- Family caregiving - interdependency between care givers and recipients
+- Family caregiving and the interdependency between care givers and recipients

-- Community-based heritage and wellbeing, particularly for disabled people
+- Community-based outdoor heritage and wellbeing, and inclusive access for disabled people

 Research projects